Skip to main content

 Integrating your Salto environment with a Git branch enables version control and collaboration for your application configuration.
 Before setting up the connection, consider the following authentication and permission requirements:

-You will need to provide a shared Git user.
-This user is responsible for pushing fetched changes to the branch, so it must have the necessary permissions to push commits.
+You will need to provide a shared Git account.
+Salto will use this account to push all fetched changes to the git branch, so it must have the necessary permissions to push commits.

 Alternatively, you can enable manual push mode.
 In this mode, automatic pushes will not occur, and protection via PRs will not be available.